Companies you should not deal with

 if they are licensed.

-If the company or person is not licensed, do not deal with
+If the company or person is not licensed, do not deal with them

-Remember that although most overseas businesses selling
+Remember that although most overseas businesses selling overseas

-Financial Services (AFS) licence, there are a few exceptions.
+Services (AFS) licence, there are a few exceptions.

 Australian companies need an AFS licence to legally sell